ME-ICA/tedana/docs/acquisition.rst

 ME-fMRI parameters and publications
 -----------------------------------

-The following page highlights a selection of parameters collected from published papers that have used multi-echo fMRI.
+The following section highlights a selection of parameters collected from published papers that have used multi-echo fMRI.
 The subsequent spreadsheet is an on-going effort to track all of these publication.
 This is a volunteer-led effort so, if you know of a excluded publication, whether or not it is yours,